 Freelancing was never something I'd even considered until I met my husband.
 He was already working for himself and so encouraged me to do the same.
 I was lucky.
 He taught me how to get going.
 But really, it was quite straightforward.
 I chose a business name, sorted out some basic branding, opened a business bank account, set myself up on FreeAgent, registered as self-employed with HMRC and won my first clients.

-Funny enough, I actually applied for some jobs again – and won a position in the Midlands, working for a large PR agency.
+Funny enough, I applied for some jobs again – and won a position in the Midlands, working for a large PR agency.
 I lasted one day.
 I said to myself, "why the hell have you given up so quickly, and come back to what you hate?"

-That was 10 years ago; and now here I am, running a PR agency in Manchester with clients including BBC, Manchester City Football Club and Adobe, and I'm the founder of an online magazine that attracts half a million readers a month.
+That was ten years ago; and now here I am, running a PR agency in Manchester with clients including BBC, Manchester City Football Club and Adobe, and I'm the founder of an online magazine that attracts half a million readers a month.

 I could try and be humble, and say that I'm not quite sure how this all happened, but I know only too well the slog that's involved and the amount of commitment that's required to "make it".
-If you're wondering whether to take the leap, then allow me to share what no one ever tells you about freelancing.
+If you're wondering whether to leap, then allow me to share what no one ever tells you about freelancing.
 Hopefully, it will prepare you for what's to come.

 1. Confidence is everything